RileyMcCarthy/MaD-Firmware/README.md

 4. I2C

 ### IO
-The input/output layer is used to define tools used to interact with HAL or define protocols of communcation.
+The input/output layer is used to define tools used to interact with HAL, define protocols of communcation, and drivers.
-1. CRC
+1. ADS122U04
-2. protocol
+2. Serial Protocol
-3. Static Queue
-4. Timer
+3. JSON? -> this should be library

 ### DEV
 The device layer can combine the HAL + IO layer to develop drivers for devices.
 1. Stepper motor
 2. COG Manager (should be replaced by RTOS eventually)
-3. Logger
+3. Logging
 4. NVRAM (only implements SD card nvram)
+5. Navkey (need to update driver to be more stable)
+6. Watchdog (is this dev?)

+### Library
+Librarys should be completely seperate from any project dependencies
+1. Static Queue
+2. Timers
+3. Utility